 Men’s Wearhouse Inc. is attempting to acquire Port Washington-based Allen Edmonds Shoe Corp., according to a Wall Street Journal report.

-The newspaper’s web site reported that such a deal would complicate Jos.
+The newspaper’s web site is reporting that such a deal would complicate Jos.
 A Bank Clothiers Inc.’s unsolicited bid to acquire Men’s Wearhouse.

 In order to pull off its cash bid for Men’s Wearhouse, an offer valued at $2.3 billion, Hampstead, Md.-based Jos.
 A. Bank would need to raise a significant amount of debt, the Journal reported.